paulvern/get5p/README.md

 # get5p
-A small set of functions to search and download .nc files from ESA Copernicus 5p mission
+A small set of functions to search and download .nc files from ESA Copernicus 5p mission.
+A simple preview function is also included.